ZiqianLiu666/Counterfactual-Contrastive-Analysis-Driven-Unsupervised-Image-Editing-in-Stable-Diffusion/README.md

-# Contrastive Analysis for Unsupervised Image Editing in Stable Diffusion
+# Counterfactual/Contrastive Analysis for Unsupervised Image Editing in Stable Diffusion

 This project extends the idea of [TIME (Counterfactual Analysis)](https://github.com/guillaumejs2403/TIME) by proposing an improved **Contrastive Analysis (CA) framework**.
 Our approach explicitly disentangles **context**, **common**, and **salient** factors between two domains, enabling more interpretable **attribute disentanglement and editing** in Stable Diffusion — **without relying on classifiers** during training or inference.